tanbro/redis_func_cache/README.md

 book1 = get_book(pool, book_id=1)
 # book1 will be cached

-with cache.disable():
+with cache.disabled():
     book2 = get_book(pool, book_id=2)
-    # book2 will not be cached here
+    # Here, book2 will not be read from database instead of cache
 ```

-## Thread Safety and Concurrency Security
+## Concurrency

 The library guarantees thread safety and concurrency security through the following design principles: